TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: qDRIFT, a random Hamiltonian trotterization approach

 Using Hamiltonian simulation to estimate the energy of chemical configurations can be accomplished through different methods.
 We will present the main ones that can be chosen from in our software package in the following appendices.
 We first consider the \textit{Trotter-Suzuki decomposition} \cite{suzuki1990fractal,suzuki1991general,abrams1997simulation}, where the time evolution of a Hamiltonian $H= \sum_{\gamma=1}^{\Gamma} w_\gamma H_{\gamma}$, with $H_{\gamma}$ being a normalized Hermitian operator and $w_\gamma$ a non-negative Hamiltonian coefficient, is approximated by

 In the limit of $r\rightarrow\infty$ the equality is exact.
 Notice that $H$ and $H_\gamma$ do not need to be unitary in general, only Hermitian.
-In contrast, $e^{-iHt}$ is unitary, and since the electronic Hamiltonian can be written in second quantization as a Linear Combination of Unitaries, for the estimation of the cost of this method we will en fact take $H_\gamma$ to be unitary, as in the rest of the described methods.
-In this section we present the qDRIFT and Random Hamiltononian methods, some of the best method that uses the Trotter-Suzuki decomposition \cite{campbell2019random}.
+In contrast, $e^{-iHt}$ is unitary, and since the electronic Hamiltonian can be written in second quantization as a Linear Combination of Unitaries, for the estimation of the cost of this method we will in fact take $H_\gamma$ to be unitary, as in the rest of the described methods.
+In this section, we present the qDRIFT and Random Hamiltononian methods, some of the best method that uses the Trotter-Suzuki decomposition \cite{campbell2019random}.
 The main idea here is to reduce the complexity of the Trotter Suzuki decomposition above by randomizing the order in which the terms $e^{-iH_{\gamma}t/r}$ are applied.
 They suggest to simulate a single unitary $e^{-i\tau H_\gamma}$ randomly from an identical distribution, where $\tau=t\lambda/r$ is fixed, $\lambda = \sum_{\gamma=1}^\Gamma w_\gamma$, and the probability of choosing an individual unitary is weighted by the Hamiltonian coefficient $w_\gamma$.
 We further define $\Lambda = \max_{\gamma} w_\gamma$.
 This markovian method is referred to as the qDRIFT approach.

 The qDRIFT algorithm achieves $O(\lambda^2 t^2/\epsilon_{HS})$ gate complexity, where $\epsilon_{HS}$ is the desired precision.
-This scaling stems from making the zeroth and first order expansion terms of the qDRIFT quantum channel coincide with the channel that describes the unitary evolution.
+This scaling stems from making the zeroth and first-order expansion terms of the qDRIFT quantum channel coincide with the channel that describes the unitary evolution.
 In contrast, the $2k$-th order (deterministic) Trotter methods have complexity $O(\Gamma^{2+1/2k}(\Lambda t)^{1+1/2k} / \epsilon_{HS}^{1/2k})$ \cite{campbell2019random}.
 As a consequence, the qDRIFT algorithm proves advantageous whenever $\lambda \ll \Lambda \Gamma$, which is the case for most electronic structure Hamiltonians, as the majority of terms $H_\gamma$ possess small coefficients $w_\gamma$ \cite{berry2019qubitization}.
-On the other hand qDRIFT will most likely perform worse than higher order Trotter expansion for large evolution times.
+On the other hand, qDRIFT will most likely perform worse than higher-order Trotter expansion for large evolution times.

 In the following, we will present the number of $T$ gates required for performing the unitary evolution of Eq.~\eqref{Trotter_decomposition} through the qDRIFT method and a second order Trotterization method, respectively.
 The details of this analysis are based on the supplementary material of \cite{campbell2019random} and consider the problem of estimating the ground state energy $E_0$ of a Hamiltonian $H$ using quantum phase estimation.
 The total number of gates $n$ of the form $e^{-i\tau H_\gamma}$ required to estimate the energy of the ground state to an additive error $\delta_E$ using qDRIFT is given by \cite{campbell2019random}